da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

     irods.zone=[yourZoneName]
     irods.default_resc=[nameOfYourCacheResc]

-To let the core component of DNSCore know how to speak to the grid set the following properties:
+To let the core component of DNSCore know how to speak to the grid set the following properties (esp. when you followed the Getting Started Tutorial, the following parameters might point to some fake Adapters):

     localNode.workingResource=localhost TODO ......
     grid.implementation=IrodsGridFacade
     implementation.distributedConversion=IrodsDistributedConversionAdapter

 ### Adding users to DNSCore